manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

     | Geo-Redundancy | **Disable** |
     | Multi-region Writes | **Disable** |

-- Note  Where **DID** is the DeploymentID (Unique Id) which can be found from the Environment Details page.
+- Note  Where **DID** is the DeploymentID can be obtained from the Lab Environment output page.

     ![createcosmosdb](media/create-cosmosdb-1.png "create cosmosdb")